 and Other Ghost Movies

 Looking for some scary haunted house movies to make your night horrific?
 This list contains the best haunted house movies out there.
 Finding a decent scary movie can be a challenge, so use this as a guide to for ideas on what to watch.
-If we can find the vid on YouTube or some other safe site, we’re providing a link, so be sure to look down the list.
+Videos we’ve found on YouTube or some other safe site, we’re providing a link, so be sure to look down the list.
 The link will be next to the title.

 Here’s one for you.
 The Changeling by George C. Scott: